noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Chemistry Properties of Acids and Bases.md

 ## Strength vs Concentration

 $$\textrm{Strength} \neq \textrm{Concentration}$$
-Remember that Strength is how easily an acid or base can diccociate, while concentration is how much of that acid there is present.
+Remember that Strength is how easily an acid or base can dissociate, while concentration is how much of that acid there is present.
 A strong acid can be dilute, etc...
 ![[Pasted image 20241118192725.png]]